-If you want to create your own native mobile app, you’ll need to think about the technical implementation of it.
+If you want to create your own native mobile app, you’ll need to think about the development environment.
 When it comes to classic programming, integrated development environments are useful tools to help make the process easier.
 But since this requires prior knowledge of software development, many beginners prefer to find an alternative option.
-The answer for inexperienced users usually...
+The answer for inexperienced users usually lies in...

 Mobile operating systems like Android or iOS give mobile device users powerful and secure default software solutions for everyday use of their smartphones and tablets.
 Besides being tailored to users’ requirements and needs, they are also extremely easy to operate and manage.

 However, high levels of convenience and security come at a price and manufacturers restrict access to the file system by default.
 You can only install apps without the Play Store and App Store or uninstall pre-installed system programs if you break these locks.
 On Android, this process is called rooting.
 On iOS, it’s called a jailbreak.
 But what is a jailbreak and how do you perform it on various models?

 Apple prioritizes security across all its devices, which is why the firmware and system software contain appropriate security mechanisms.
 The manufacturer operates a closed-world model for its popular iPhones and iPads, which restricts user rights by preventing access to the administrator account.
 Removing these barriers manually is called a jailbreak.
 This unlocking process is only possible with special software that modifies iOS.
 In most cases, you have to run it on an external PC.

 We can distinguish between two different jailbreak types: Tethered jailbreaks allow you to restart the unlocked device using a separate PC.
 So if the device crashes or is shut down, you have to connect it to the computer first and boot it with the software you used.
 This somewhat unpractical process for unlocking the system has now been replaced by untethered jailbreaks, which allow the iPhone, iPad, etc. to boot unaided.